ChrstphrHll/npc_gen/students/Senna Tryton.md

 ### Description
 - Gnome Fighter from Shadesburry Initiative
 - 4th year Exploration student in Burk
-- long wavy grey hair that's plain, Pale Blue eyes, and Light Tan skin
+- shoulder length wavy white hair that's messy, Pale Blue eyes, and Light Tan skin
 - Is Pleasant and Breezy, and has Religion as their ideal

 ### Organizations